keduba/my_test/content/post/update/index.md

 ---
 title: Update
-subtitle: "Summarising the progress I am making in Python programming and Machine Learning. "
+subtitle: "Python programming and Machine Learning. "
 date: 2022-01-25T08:15:44.584Z
 summary: "*This is a post to keep up with the state of my learning.
 I'm using it to keep track of how I have been learning and studying with my goal of